vmoreira-dev/Horizon/README.md

-Task management dashboard with secure authentication and an adaptive UI.
+A clean and simple full-stack task dashboard built with Next.js, React, Prisma, and PostgreSQL.

 ---

 ## Overview

-Horizon is a modern task dashboard built with Next.js, TypeScript, and Tailwind.
+Horizon is a lightweight, minimal task board focused on clarity and speed.
-It focuses on clean design, responsive layouts, and scalable data management.
+It stores tasks in a PostgreSQL database and uses straightforward API routes through the Next.js App Router for all CRUD operations.
 ---

 ## Live Demo